arez/arez/docs/computable_values.md

 ## Non-Arez Dependencies

-In some cases a {@api_url: ComputableValue} can be derived from non-arez dependencies.
-In these scenarios it is expected that the developer will need to explicitly track the non-arez dependency and notify the {@api_url: ComputableValue} when the dependency has changed by invoking the method {@api_url: ComputableValue.reportPossiblyChanged()::ComputableValue::reportPossiblyChanged()}.
-The {@api_url: ComputableValue} will then be marked as possibly changed and will recalculate the value either on next access or when the Arez scheduler is next invoked.
+In some cases a {@link: arez.ComputableValue} can be derived from non-arez dependencies.
+In these scenarios it is expected that the developer will need to explicitly track the non-arez dependency and notify the {@link: arez.ComputableValue} when the dependency has changed by invoking the method {@link: arez.ComputableValue#reportPossiblyChanged()}.
+The {@link: arez.ComputableValue} will then be marked as possibly changed and will recalculate the value either on next access or when the Arez scheduler is next invoked.
 This approach is particularly useful if you are attempting to integrate with event based systems or event-driven reactive frameworks such as [RxJava](https://github.com/ReactiveX/RxJava).

-It should be noted that the {@api_url: ComputableValue.reportPossiblyChanged()::ComputableValue::reportPossiblyChanged()}
+It should be noted that the {@link: arez.ComputableValue#reportPossiblyChanged()}
-can only be invoked if the {@api_url: ComputableValue} was created with the flag {@api_url: ComputableValue.Flags.NON_AREZ_DEPENDENCIES::ComputableValue.Flags::NON_AREZ_DEPENDENCIES}.
+can only be invoked if the {@link: arez.ComputableValue} was created with the flag {@link: arez.ComputableValue.Flags#AREZ_OR_EXTERNAL_DEPENDENCIES}.